michellegsld/XRB_Prototyping_004_MichelleGiraldo_2/README.md

 ## Todo

-**Current Goal:** Make sure the canvas works in VR and the player/scene layout is set up correctly.
+**Current Goal:** Start C# Script and set up variables to be used in world scaling.

-*10/31 3:52PM* Added essential assets such as ProBuilder and SteamVR in order to create basic layout.
-Added Canvas with a Generate button and 2 teleportation spots for the user.
+*10/31 4:35PM* Fixed collider around the button on the canvas.
+Removed the teleportation points because of a `NullReferenceException` that caused them to not work.

 ![KanbanBoardProgress](Images_README/KanbanBoardProgress.jpg)